Welcome to SPE101 An Introduction to Political Economy and Economics

 Behavioural economics brings psychological insights and methods into economic decision making.
 A major finding of this school of thought is that our decision making is often surprisingly poor.
 We consider what (if any) policy implications result from our regularly poor decisions, including contemplating the use of behavioural ‘nudges.’
 We also contemplate how behavioural economics might (and might not) improve various real world outcomes.

 This week we look at the ideas of the often strongly libertarian Austrian School.
 Scholars working in this tradition include Menger, Mises and Hayek.
 We examine and evaluate the many interesting, important and influential ideas associated with this school.
-We also examine whether all the ideas of this school of thought are inherently libertarian or whether some of them might also be relevant and useful to those of a more progressive persuasion.
+We also examine whether all the ideas of this school of thought are inherently libertarian or whether at least some of these ideas might have some relevance and usefulness to those of a more progressive persuasion.

-Neoclassical economics (sometimes called ‘mainstream economics’ or ‘traditional economics’) is something every political economist needs a working knowledge of.
+Neoclassical economics (sometimes called ‘mainstream economics’ or ‘traditional economics’) is currently very dominant and so it something every political economist needs a reasonably detailed knowledge of – regardless of whether or not they ultimately reject it or not.
 The ideas are presented in an accessible manner by focusing on understanding and evaluating the underlying ideas, rather than getting bogged down in technical or mathematical details.
 If you are seeking to better understand (and better evaluate) the way economists make sense of the world, this material should be both interesting and useful to you.
+Our focus in this week is on neoclassical microeconomics.

 We look at the often badly misunderstood ideas of J M Keynes, particularly his very important ideas concerning the fundamental uncertainty of the future, and the role of money in a market economy.
 We explain the difference between the Keynes as understood in the economic mainstream versus the ideas as they are expressed in his own writings.
 We also contemplate the role that Keynesian ideas could play in confronting contemporary challenges such as economic instability, stagnation, inequality and environmental constraint.
 We also examine the role of other leading figures in the Post Keynesian school such as Michael Kalecki and Joan Robinson (pictured left).

-Like Keynes, Marx is often badly misunderstood and misrepresented (as much by some of his supporters as by his critics).
+Like Keynes, Marx is often badly misunderstood and misrepresented.
 In this week we look at the actual ideas of Marx.
 We contemplate the strengths and weaknesses of Marxian analysis, evaluate its relevance to contemporary issues and challenges.
-Whether you are a fan, critical or in-between, you should find a scholarly examination of Marx’s key ideas illuminating and stimulating.
+Whether you are a fan, critic, or simply unfamiliar with Marx, you should find a scholarly examination of his key ideas illuminating and stimulating.

 Whilst classical political economists such as David Ricardo viewed land as a distinct factor of production with special characteristics, it is treated more generically in orthodox economic theory where it is usually either subsumed into capital or ignored all together.
 In this final week of term will focus on the ideas of Henry George as means to think through the political economy of land.
 The analysis examines Georgist ideas in their own right, but also examines how Georgist ideas do, don’t, or might potentially link with other schools of political economy such as classical political economy, Marxian economics, institutionalism and Post-Keynesianism.